-A total of 4 sample replicates were allotted for the October 2021 round.
-The total number of sample SSUs was allotted proportionately to the measure of size of the Page 4 of 10

-PSU.
-Thus, a PSU with only 100 HHs had less number of sample HHs than PSUs with 400 HHs.
-On average, there were 12 sample HHs allotted for each PSU in Highly Urbanized Cities (HUCs) and an average of 16 sample HHs for every PSU in the province
+A total of four sample replicates were allotted for the October 2021 round.
+However, the total number of sample SSUs was allotted proportionately to the measure of size of the PSU.
+Thus, a PSU with only 100 HHs had less number of sample HHs than PSUs with 400 HHs but, on the average, there were 12 sample HHs allotted for each PSU in Highly Urbanized Cities (HUCs) and an average of 16 sample HHs for every PSU in the province